jnkalman/giveacopafive/README.md

-# giveacopafive
+# gacaf
-Marketing campaign for Blue Lights College to connect the community and the police.
+Landing site for Blue Lights College's Give a Cop a Five marketing campaign.